 shaperail seed seeds/

-migrate creates new SQL files. --rollback reverts the last applied migration batch when you need to back out a recent change locally.
+migrate is currently best thought of as an initial-migration generator plus a sqlx migrate run wrapper.
+It does not diff later schema edits into ALTER TABLE SQL for you. --rollback reverts the last applied migration batch when you need to back out a recent local change.

 seed loads YAML fixture files from the seeds/ directory into the database.
 Each file maps to a table by filename (e.g., seeds/users.yaml inserts into the users table).
 All inserts run in a single transaction — if any record fails, everything rolls back.
 Reads DATABASE_URL from the environment or .env file.